 What is Un-Grace?

 Un-grace is expressed in many different forms.
 One form is legalism: un-grace asserts one must work for a proper standing.
 Un-grace makes people pay for their mistakes.
 Un-grace condemns rather than builds up.
 Un-grace requires repentance before forgiveness.
 Un-grace is relentless in it\’s exposure of the sins of others.
-Un-graces strips a person naked and exposes their shame.
-And un-grace calls others stupid and dumb when they don\’t meet your expectations.
+Un-grace strips a person naked and exposes their shame.
+And un-grace calls others stupid and dumb when they don’t meet expectations.

 In the book of Ephesians, Paul equates the word of God to the sword of the Spirit; specifically, to be used against the enemy:

 Finally, be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness, and, as shoes for your feet, having put on the readiness given by the gospel of peace.
 In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
 To that end keep alert with all perseverance, making supplication for all the saintsEph.
 6:10-18